-Many minors are short introductions to majors, including Chemistry, Economics, French and Mathematics.
-Other minors concentrate on an area in which a major is not available, such as Classical Humanities, Entrepreneurial Leadership and Japanese Area Studies.
-Finally, minors can be interdisciplinary, such as Nonprofit Leadership, Premedicine and Women's Studies.
+Many minors are short introductions to majors, including Chemistry, Economics, Spanish and Mathematics.
+Other minors concentrate on an area in which a major is not available, such as Entrepreneurial Leadership and Premedicine.
+Finally, minors can be interdisciplinary, such as Nonprofit Leadership and Women's Studies.

 A department may allow a student to use a course that is cross-listed under both Critical Thought and Inquiry (CTI) and a departmental prefix to satisfy both the requirement of the CTI category and a requirement of a minor or of a second major.
-(Students wishing to meet a CTI requirement with such a cross-listed course should enroll in the section with a CTI prefix.)
+Students wishing to meet a CTI requirement with such a cross-listed course must enroll in the section with a CTI prefix.

 After having been graduated from the College, a student may return to complete a minor or another major through additional coursework.
 Transfer work from other institutions will not normally be accepted to meet the requirements of the additional minor or major.
+If the student's enrollment at the College is not continuous, the student should expect to have to meet requirements for the additional major or minor that are in effect at the time of the student's return.
 The additional major or minor must be one that is offered at the College at the time of the student's return.